What is workforce capacity planning?

 As economic forecasts darken and budgets tighten, no business can afford to leave talent untapped.
 With hiring freezes and lay-offs on the rise, leaders are looking to ensure that every member of their workforce can maximize their contribution to help their organization achieve its goals.

 Yet it’s seldom been harder to do more with less.
-The burnout epidemic shows no signs of slowing down, with two-thirds of employees noting that their stress levels have increased over the past year.
-Since so many workers are already feeling the pressure, businesses can’t just keep piling on work and hoping for the best.
+The burnout epidemic shows no signs of slowing down, with research from Forbes showing that 8 out of 10 workers are at risk of burnout this year, Since so many workers are already feeling the pressure, businesses can’t just keep piling on work and hoping for the best.

 Instead, HR leaders must get strategic about harnessing skills and aligning employees to business priorities while keeping everyone inspired and engaged.
 With the right approach to workforce capacity planning, employers can empower people to achieve their full potential.